COVID Tracker Ireland: History

-The development process of the COVID Tracker app began on 22 March 2020 when the Health Service Executive (HSE) contacted Waterford tech company NearForm to build a contact tracing app for Ireland using existing Bluetooth technology in smartphones to support contact tracing.
+The development process of the COVID Tracker app began on 22 March 2020 when the Health Service Executive (HSE) contracted a contact tracing app for Ireland to be built, using existing Bluetooth technology in smartphones to support contact tracing.
 The €850,000 project involved representatives from the Department of Health, the Economic and Social Research Institute (ESRI), the Garda Síochána, the Irish Army and Science Foundation Ireland.
-NearForm was originally working on a centralised app that would group users' data together for authorities to study, but in May 2020, the development team contacted Apple and Google to secure beta access to the Exposure Notifications System (ENS) developed by the two companies, which allows the COVID Tracker app to guarantee the anonymity of users and ensure any data transfer to contact tracers would happen only with user consent.
+The contracted developer, NearForm, contacted Apple and Google in May 2020 for beta access to the two companies' Exposure Notifications System, to protect the anonymity of users whose data is collected, and to ensure user consent before any upload of personal info to contact tracers.
 Within three months of development, the team had a secure, tested and reliable contact tracing app that worked and was ready to be deployed on a national scale.
 The COVID Tracker app was launched by the Government of Ireland and the HSE on 7 July 2020 with 862,000 downloads on the first day of launch.

 The Northern Ireland StopCOVID NI and Scottish Protect Scotland apps are based on the same NearForm technology and interoperate with it.
 NearForm have made the app source-code freely available under the MIT License.
 In September 2020, NearForm deployed localised versions of the app under the "COVID Alert" brand in the U.S. states of Delaware, New Jersey, New York and Pennsylvania.

 On 19 October, the COVID Tracker app became one of the first wave of national apps linked with other countries across the European Union after being linked with similar contact tracing apps from Italy and Germany.

 In July 2021, the app was updated to allow people to store and display the EU Digital COVID Certificate.